If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 "8-Player Smash!"

-The Wii U version features an eight-player mode, but the 3DS version can only support four-player.
+The Wii U version features an eight-player mode, but the 3DS version can only support four-player like the previous three games.

 "Yellow Team!"